 Organ meats like liver, cold water fish like sardines and mackerel, eggs, lamb and beef are all great sources of b vitamins.

 Movement is a vital part of brain and gut health, and studies show that regular exercise can help beat depression, reduces anxiety and improves IBS.
 Honestly, it doesn’t matter what you do – from walking to yoga to running to CrossFit.
 It all counts and it all helps!

 Too many inputs is exhausting for your brain.
 Simply put, we weren’t designed to have these constant pings pulling our attention.
 Put your phone away for the weekend of after 9 pm.
 Once in a while, give your brain a break from screens and constant attention-grabs.
 Read a book, see a friend, spend time on your real life.

-Bonus tip: implement buy Rizatriptan online into your routine to fight fatigue and boost your mood – it’s seriously easy, and often the easiest changes are the most profound.
+Bonus tip: implement this simple recipe into your routine to fight fatigue and boost your mood – it’s seriously easy, and often the easiest changes are the most profound.